-Bursaries are a cause close to the heart of the Headmaster, Roland Martin.
-“I grew up in a council house and my dad died when I was four and a half.
-I was brought up on a widow's pension and was lucky enough to go to Rendcomb College, an independent school, for free.
-I spent seven years there as a boarder, and the experience transformed my life and why I feel so passionately about giving young people opportunities,” he explains.
+Bursarial support is a cause close to the heart of the Headmaster, Roland Martin.
+Reflecting on his own experience, he shares, “I grew up in a council house, and my dad passed away when I was four and a half.
+I was brought up on a widow's pension and was fortunate to attend Rendcomb College, an independent school, on a full bursary.
+I spent seven years there as a boarder, and the experience was life-changing.
+It’s why I feel so passionately about providing young people with opportunities.”

 Bursary stories